picotrading/config-encoder-macros/README.md

 ### `erlang_encode()`

 - `item`

   > Variable holding the input data for the macro.

 - `convert_bools=true`

   > Indicates whether Boolean values presented as a string should be converted
   > to a real Booblean value.
 For example `var1: 'True'` would be represented
   > as a string but using the `convert_bools=true` will convert it to a Boolean
   > like it would be defined like this: `var1: true`.

 - `convert_nums=false`

   > Indicates whether number presented as a string should be converted to
   > number.
 For example `var1: '123'` would be represented as a string but
   > using the `convert_nums=true` will convert it to a number like it would
   > be defined like this: `var1: 123`.

 - `first=[]`

   > Indicates whether the item being processed is actually a first item.
 It's
   > used only internally in the macro.

 - `indent="  "`

   > Defines the indentation unit.

 - `level=0`

   > Indicates the initial level of the indentation.
 Value `0` starts indenting
   > from the beginning of the line.
 Setting the value to higher than `0`
-   > indents the content by `intent * level`.
+  > indents the content by `indent * level`.

 ### `ini_encode()`
 - `item`

   > Variable holding the input data for the macro.

 - `delimiter="="`

   > Sign separating the *property* and the *value*.
-By default it's set to `=`
+By default it's set to `'='`
-   > but it can also be set to ` = `.
+  > but it can also be set to `' = '`.

 - `first=[]`

   > Indicates whether the item being processed is actually a first item.
 It's
   > used only internally in the macro.

 - `quote=""`

   > Allows to set the *value* quoting.
 Use `quote="'"` or `quote='"'`.

 - `ucase_prop=false`

   > Indicates whether the *property* should be made uppercase.

 ### `json_encode()`
 - `item`

   > Variable holding the input data for the macro.

 - `convert_bools=true`

   > Indicates whether Boolean values presented as a string should be converted
   > to a real Booblean value.
 For example `var1: 'True'` would be represented
   > as a string but using the `convert_bools=true` will convert it to a Boolean
   > like it would be defined like this: `var1: true`.

 - `convert_nums=false`

   > Indicates whether number presented as a string should be converted to
   > number.
 For example `var1: '123'` would be represented as a string but
   > using the `convert_nums=true` will convert it to a number like it would
   > be defined like this: `var1: 123`.

 - `indent="  "`

   > Defines the indentation unit.

 - `level=0`

   > Indicates the initial level of the indentation.
 Value `0` starts indenting
   > from the beginning of the line.
 Setting the value to higher than `0`
-   > indents the content by `intent * level`.
+  > indents the content by `indent * level`.

 ### `toml_encode()`

 - `item`

   > Variable holding the input data for the macro.

 - `convert_bools=true`

   > Indicates whether Boolean values presented as a string should be converted
   > to a real Booblean value.
 For example `var1: 'True'` would be represented
   > as a string but using the `convert_bools=true` will convert it to a Boolean
   > like it would be defined like this: `var1: true`.

 - `convert_nums=false`

   > Indicates whether number presented as a string should be converted to
   > number.
 For example `var1: '123'` would be represented as a string but
   > using the `convert_nums=true` will convert it to a number like it would
   > be defined like this: `var1: 123`.

 - `first=[]`

   > Indicates whether the item being processed is actually a first item.
 It's
   > used only internally in the macro.

 - `indent="  "`

   > Defines the indentation unit.

 - `level=0`

   > Indicates the initial level of the indentation.
 Value `0` starts indenting
   > from the beginning of the line.
 Setting the value to higher than `0`
-   > indents the content by `intent * level`.
+  > indents the content by `indent * level`.

 - `prevkey=""`

   > Defines the name of the previous key in the recursive macro calls.
 It's used
   > only internally in the macro.

 ### `xml_encode()`
 - `item`

   > Variable holding the input data for the macro.

 - `first=[]`

   > Indicates whether the item being processed is actually a first item.
 It's
   > used only internally in the macro.

 - `indent="  "`

   > Defines the indentation unit.

 - `level=0`

   > Indicates the initial level of the indentation.
 Value `0` starts indenting
   > from the beginning of the line.
 Setting the value to higher than `0`
-   > indents the content by `intent * level`.
+  > indents the content by `indent * level`.

 - `prevkey=none`

   > Defines the name of the previous key in the recursive macro calls.
 It's used
   > only internally in the macro.

 ### `yaml_encode()`
 - `item`

   > Variable holding the input data for the macro.

 - `convert_bools=true`

   > Indicates whether Boolean values presented as a string should be converted
   > to a real Booblean value.
 For example `var1: 'True'` would be represented
   > as a string but using the `convert_bools=true` will convert it to a Boolean
   > like it would be defined like this: `var1: true`.

 - `convert_nums=false`

   > Indicates whether number presented as a string should be converted to
   > number.
 For example `var1: '123'` would be represented as a string but
   > using the `convert_nums=true` will convert it to a number like it would
   > be defined like this: `var1: 123`.

 - `indent="  "`

   > Defines the indentation unit.

 - `level=0`

   > Indicates the initial level of the indentation.
 Value `0` starts indenting
   > from the beginning of the line.
 Setting the value to higher than `0`
-   > indents the content by `intent * level`.
+  > indents the content by `indent * level`.

 - `quote='"'`

   > Allows to set the *value* quoting.
 Use `quote="'"` or `quote='"'`.

 - `skip_indent=false`

   > Indicates whether the indentation should be skipped for the specific item.
   > It's used only internally in the macro.

 Limitations